poojabnarayanan/tamil-nadu-2026/README.md

 # 🎯 Problem Statement

-AtliQ News Network aims to build a data-driven election storytelling presentation that uses only public Election Commission of India (ECI) data to understand how Tamil Nadu’s political landscape evolved between the 2021 and 2026 Assembly Elections.
+AtliQ Media aims to build a data-driven election storytelling presentation that uses only public Election Commission of India (ECI) data to understand how Tamil Nadu’s political landscape evolved between the 2021 and 2026 Assembly Elections.

 ---